lucas-homer/cohort-002-skill-building/exercises/06-memory-project-work/06.03-episodic-memory-from-conversations/explainer/readme.md

 Let's add LLM summary storage to our chat database to enable episodic memory creation.
 This will capture key information about each conversation for future retrieval and learning.

+Recommendation: cherry-pick this commit.
+This is setting up the foundation for episodic memory, and is mostly database work.

 ### Steps To Complete

 #### Adding the `ChatLLMSummary` interface